gildor2/ActorX/README.md

 ---

 SDK are not distributed for legal reasons.
-You should download them from corresponding developer's sites and place under /SDK directory.
+You should download them from corresponding developer's sites and place under /SDK directory (relative to the project's root).
 Directory layout for x86/x64 mixed platofrms is:

     /SDK
       /Max2012